Skip to content

 Recommended by: Nicola, Global Mouse Travels

 There are plenty of places to pick up Cornish classics like fish and chips, pasties and fudge, but just taking a wander and breathing in that delicious salty sea air is invigorating.
-We have had so many trips to beautiful Cornwall, it is our happy place and Fowey typifies this picturesque part of the country.
+Don’t miss a boat ride on the river!
+We have had so many trips to beautiful Cornwall, and Fowey truly typifies this picturesque part of the country.

 7. Polperro